Rapptz/discord.py/docs/ext/commands/commands.rst

     a command line parser.
 The syntax is mainly inspired by Discord's search bar input and as a result all flags need a corresponding value.

+Flag converters will only raise :exc:`~ext.commands.FlagError` derived exceptions.
+If an error is raised while converting a flag, :exc:`~ext.commands.BadFlagArgument` is raised instead and the original exception can be accessed with the :attr:`~ext.commands.BadFlagArgument.original` attribute.

 The flag converter is similar to regular commands and allows you to use most types of converters (with the exception of :class:`~ext.commands.Greedy`) as the type annotation.
 Some extra support is added for specific annotations as described below.